Ditch Cruel Butterfly Kits for Humane Life-Cycle Lessons

 Here are some modern, humane ways to teach about life cycles:

-• Plant a butterfly garden in your school’s courtyard or on its playground and include milkweeds to attract monarch butterflies native to your area.
+• Plant a butterfly garden in your school’s courtyard or on its playground and include milkweed to attract monarch butterflies native to your area.
 Make sure to tell your students that they should observe the butterflies from a distance and never catch or trap them.
 This is an effective activity because “milkweed restoration remains one immediately actionable strategy to combat monarch loss” (Zaya et al., 2017).

 • Teach your students a fun and memorable song about the four phases of a butterfly’s life.
-Encourage them to replace the word “it” with “he” or “she,” because animals are individuals, not things.

 • Order and use free resources, such as animations, videos taken in nature, and coloring sheets.